Genivia/RE-flex/doc/index.md

 ~~~
 </div>

+The dot in Unicode mode lexing is self-synchronizing and consumes input up to
+the next valid ASCII or Unicode character, allowing the lexer to continue when
+desired.

+We can use `.|\n` or <i>`%%option dotall`</i> to also catch `\n` newlines
+besides catching unmatched input and invalid UTF-8/16/32 encodings.

 If dot in Unicode mode with <i>`%%option unicode`</i> would be restricted to
 match valid Unicode only, then the action above will never be triggered when
 invalid input is encountered.
 Because all non-dot regex patterns are valid
 Unicode in RE/flex, it would be impossible to write a "catch all else" rule
 that catches input format errors!

-The dot in Unicode mode is self-synchronizing and consumes text up to the next
-ASCII or Unicode character.

 Because the `.` is "permissive" by design with <i>`%%option unicode`</i>,
-multiple `.` dots in sequence can match a single multi-byte Unicode character
+multiple `.` dots in sequence such as `...` can actually surprisingly match a
-by its individual bytes.
+single multi-byte Unicode character by matching its three individual UTF-8
+bytes.

 To accept only valid Unicode input in regex patterns, make sure to avoid `.`
 (dot) and use `\p{Unicode}` or `\X` instead, and reserve dot to catch anything,
 such as invalid UTF encodings.
-We can use `.|\n` or <i>`%%option dotall`</i>
-to catch anything including `\n` and invalid UTF-8/16/32 encodings.

 Furthermore, before matching any input, invalid UTF-16 input is detected
 automatically by the `reflex::Input` class and replaced with the